Back to Blog

 • Manual syncing — Data entered in one sheet had to be manually copied to others

-• Performance — Some sheets took 30+ seconds to load
+• Performance — Some sheets took 30+ seconds to load, slowing everyone

-We spent 5 days understanding their workflow before writing any code:
+We spent 5 days understanding their workflow before writing any code.
+This is the Technical Blueprint phase — and it's non-negotiable for replacing mission-critical spreadsheets.

 We sat with every team — warehouse, dispatch, accounting, management — and watched them work.
 Not to judge, but to understand the actual workflow (which was different from what management described).